 10 Tips to Kickstart a Healthy Lifestyle

-February is Cancer Prevention Month and we’ve teamed up with the American Institute for Cancer Research (AICR) to encourage everyone to adopt healthier habits to reduce their risk of cancer and
+February is Cancer Prevention Month and we’ve teamed up with the American Institute for Cancer Research (AICR) to encourage everyone to adopt healthier habits to reduce their risk of cancer and other chronic diseases.

 To help you live healthier, AICR has taken the latest research and made 10 Cancer Prevention Recommendations.
 These recommendations are a blueprint for not only lowering cancer risk, but also other chronic diseases and cancer recurrence: